-Besides participating in University-wide exchanges, History and Politics has developed an exchange programme with the department of Politics at the University of Gothenburg, Sweden.
-Students who have met the grade requirements and passed the interview could spend their sixth semester in Gothenburg.
+Students can take part in University-wide exchanges involving universities in Australia, Canada, Hong Kong, Japan and the USA.
+Politics has also developed an Erasmus exchange programme with the departments of Politics at the University of Gothenburg in Sweden and Collegium Civitas in Poland.
+Students who have met the grade requirements and passed the interview could spend their sixth semester in abroad.

 Degree courses in Politics encourage you to develop intellectual, communication and analytical skills which are attractive to many employers.
 These include the ability to critically evaluate data and information, a capacity to work independently, effective time management, an ability to organize and solve problems, and a capacity to communicate clearly, both in writing and speech.
 As a result of these transferable skills, Politics graduates are to be found in commerce and industry, as well as the civil service, journalism, law and teaching – and in politics of course, in both research and representative capacities.